blackbaud-services/prismic-utils/readme.md

 # Prismic Utils

-A collection of functions for parsing data from a Prismic CMS
+A collection of functions for parsing data from a Prismic CMS.

+This project is intended to simplify the development experience with Prismic.io.
+However, this is not an official Prismic.io project.

 ---